HenriquedoVal/chromepilot/README.md

 # Chromepilot
-### Chromedriver download manager and shortcuts for Selenium.
+### Chromedriver download manager and imports shortcuts

 Description:
 Download, unzip in memory and manages chromedrivers.